 Anyway this isn’t a review of the Muse it’s more of a complaint.
 The thing has worked very well apart from the odd dodgy iOS app update but recently the battery has turned to shit.
 I’d get a couple of hours use out of it in the early days but now it can’t even get through a single 20 minute session after a full charge.
 I wrote to Muse giving them the chance to redeem themselves by offering me a new one for free but they merely offered to sell me another whole device with a bit of a discount.
 Umm no thanks.

 There are a couple of problems with the battery setup in this device.
 Firstly it’s not easily replaceable as it’s a small lithium polymer battery soldered to a PCB inside one of the pods on the side of the unit.
 Secondly you can’t even run the device while it’s on charge with a USB cable plugged in.
+So now that the battery hardly holds a charge I need to do something.

 There’s a tear down video on YouTube so after watching that I realised it’s actually pretty easy to open up the thing.
 And having done that the battery looks reasonably straightforward to replace with a bit of soldering.
 And after considerable searching on eBay I found a battery that looks like an exact match for the original in Hong Kong (3.7v lithium polymer 552030 20mm x 30mm x 5mm in case you’re wondering).